-If you haven’t prepared properly for these events, you may find you spend time having to mentally drive yourself through to the end.
+If you haven’t prepared properly for these events, you may find that you spend time having to mentally drive yourself through to the end.
 While this may be “character building” it also means that you run a high risk of injuring yourself or opening yourself up to possible post ride illness.
-The better your preparation leading up to this L’Étape event and the fitter you are on the day and the more enjoyable the ride will be for you.

 Your preparation will greatly depend on how seasoned a rider you are.

-For both rides, I recommend that you follow a structured training plan to ensure that come event day you are in good form.
-If you haven’t been riding for very long, then this becomes even more important, especially if you are considering the race event.
+For both the RACE and the RIDE, we recommend that you follow a structured training plan to ensure that come event day, your form is peaking.
+If you haven’t been riding for very long, then this becomes even more important, especially if you are considering riding the 136KM distance.
 There are unfortunately no shortcuts or crash courses that can speed up the process.
 Consistency and starting early is the key.

 Regardless of your form, there is no need to build speed at this point.
 You don’t want to peak before the event.
 Spend time on your bike with most of your riding below 75% of your max heart rate to build a good aerobic base.
-This can be punctuated with three or four short five to ten-minute intervals at a higher intensity once or twice a week.
+This can be supported with three or four short 5-10-minute intervals at a higher intensity once or twice a week.
 Make sure that you include hilly rides on the weekends to help build your hill climbing strength.

-As for skills, I recommend that you practice building confidence either riding in or getting used to riding with large bunches on the road.
+As for skills, we recommend that you practice building confidence either riding in or getting used to riding with large packs on the road.
 This is important as you will encounter quite a few on the day.

-If you are planning on riding the L’Etape Australia Race event, I also recommend that you get involved in some local club racing in your area to practice some race craft and build up the necessary, efficient bunch skills
+If you are planning on riding the RACE, we also recommend that you get involved in some local club racing in your area to practice some race craft and build up the necessary skills riding in a pack.

 New to Cycling

-If you have been riding for only a year and are contemplating either of these L’Étape events, I strongly urge you to start your training now and slowly build up your riding distance and vertical meters.
+If you have been riding for only a year and are contemplating either of the distances, we strongly urge you to start your training now and slowly build up your riding distance and vertical meters.
 Increase your weekly ride time by 10% every week for three weeks at a time then have a recovery week every fourth week where you reduce your volume of training by 25% and repeat.

-If you have regularly been riding for two or more years, then a minimum of 8-12 weeks of structured training for the L’Étape Australia will be sufficient.
+If you have regularly been riding for two or more years, then a minimum of 8-12 weeks of structured training for the L’Étape Australia will be enough.